imjoseangel/microservice-arquitecture/README.md

 }
 ```

-The important point here is the concept and having that resilience in mind in the pre and post-deployment.
-Besides the SSL, there are other ways to chaos our Infrastructure and Applications:
+The important point here is having the resilience concept in mind in the pre and post-deployment.
+Besides the TLS, there are other ways to chaos our Infrastructure and Applications:

 - Network Failures
 - Maximize Out Resources